S-Video, called Y/C and separate video, is a signaling standard for standard definition (SD) video, typically 576i or

 The S-Video cable solves this problem as it prevents the loss of signals.
 As a result, you get to enjoy better overall quality.

 An S- Video cable was designed in 1987 and is known as an analog video connector.
-This external cable hot-pluggable and comes with different pin settings, including 9, 7, or 4.
+This external cable is hot-pluggable and has different pin settings, including 9, 7, or 4.

 Chapter 2: How The S-Video Cable Carries Signals

-The cable works by carrying two ground pairs and synchronized signals, called C and Y.
+The cable carries two ground pairs and synchronized signals called C and Y.

 - C: It’s the chroma signal responsible for carrying the chrominance of the video.
-It mainly controls the coloring and is responsible for managing the hue and the saturation of what we see on the screen.
+It mainly controls the coloring, hue, and saturation of what we see on the screen.

 - Y: It’s the luma signal responsible for carrying the luminance.

-Since this cable carries information related to the color as a single signal, one needs to encode it in some way.
+Since this cable carries information related to the color as a single signal, one needs to encode it somehow.

 Unlike the latest technologies, this cable type can only transmit video signals.

 Chapter 3: Where Are S-Video Cables Used?

-S-Video cables are not very common to use used any more since we have better and more advanced technologies available, many of which can transfer both audio and video signals with a single cable.
+S-Video cables are not very common anymore since we have better and more advanced technologies, many of which can transfer audio and video signals with a single cable.

-If you have an old video game console or camera, then you will most probably need an S-Video cable since older devices lack HDMI and other such options.
+You will probably need an S-Video cable if you have an old video game console or camera since older devices lack HDMI and other such options.

-We must also mention that S-Video was never the most common option in most European countries due to the dominance of SCART connectors that you will even find on many of the latest machines, including TV sets.
+We must also mention that S-Video was never the most common option in most European countries due to the dominance of SCART connectors that you will find on many of the latest machines, including TV sets.